sarahboyce/weatherreport/README.md

 ## Key Features

 ### City Search
 The main purpose of the weather report app is the city search with uses the <a href="https://openweathermap.org/api">OpenWeather API</a>.
-This will return the current weather forecast in a city found using this API.
+This will return the current weather forecast in a city found using this API.<br>

 <img src="weatherreport/static/readme/city-search.gif" alt="City Search Demo" width="750">

 ### Languages